Home Buying Readiness Checklist

 - Talk to a mortgage broker to get a clearer picture of your buying power

-You're in strong shape to move forward.
+Home buying readiness checklist complete — you're in great shape to move forward.

 You've done the homework.
 You understand your finances, you know what you can afford, and you're thinking about the right things.
 The next step is straightforward: get pre-approved so you can shop with confidence and make competitive offers.